• E-Commerce

 The Good

-I had never heard of Serpstat before this review, so I was expecting a pretty lame tool.
+I had never heard of Serpstat SEO tool before this review, so I was expecting a pretty lame tool.
 But Serpstat has a lot that it gets right.
-It has some clear strengths and gets a lot right.
+It has some clear strengths amongst all the features.
 Let's take a look at some of the benefits you'll get with a Serpstat subscription.

 Lots of Power for the Price